-GASB Statement No. 87, Leases, was issued by the GASB in June 2017 and will be effective for the Entity's fiscal year September 30, 2022.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, was issued by the GASB in June 2017.
+The objective of this Statement is to increase the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use the underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.